borkar-shubham/Shell_Scripts/README.md

-# Shell_Scripts by Shubham Borkar
+# Shell_Scripting by Shubham Borkar
 In this repository, you can get a various shell script files that will help you to get the understanding of basics shell scripting.
-I have created the individual files separately with topic wise manner.
+I have created the individual files separately with topic-wise manner.
-Practice it..learn it..
+Practice it..learn it..!